seanorama/masterclass/security-advanced/extras/active-directory.md

 openssl pkcs12 -export -name "PEAP Certificate" -CSP 'Microsoft RSA SChannel Cryptographic Provider' -LMK -inkey wildcard-lab-hortonworks-net.key -in wildcard-lab-hortonworks-net.crt -certfile ca.crt  -out wildcard-lab-hortonworks-net.p12
       ```
    - Copy wildcard-lab-hortonworks-net.p12 to the Active Directory server
-   - On your Active Directory server, run 'mmc'.
+   - On your Active Directory server:
+      - Run "mmc"
       - Open the "Certificates snap-in".
       - Expand the "Certificates" node under "Personal".
       - Select "All Tasks" -> "Import...", and import the the "p12".
+      - Reboot the Active Directory server for it to load the certificate.

 ****************************************